-Italy has been drawing in tourists of one sort or another for thousands of years, and it’s not hard to see why.
+Italy has been drawing in tourists of one sort or another for thousands of years.
+It’s not hard to see why.

-From the history of ancient Rome and medieval Florence, to the romance of Venice, fashion of Milan and dozens of other reasons, it’s no surprise at all that nearly 50 million people a year choose to spend their vacation in Italy.
+From the history of ancient Rome and medieval Florence to the romance of Venice, fashion of Milan, and more, it’s no surprise nearly 50 million people a year choose to spend their vacation in Italy.

-With Wi-fi, public or otherwise, often being slow and unreliable, it’s a good idea to pick up a local SIM card if you can.
-Prices are reasonably cheap, at least if you go with a reseller, and although the process isn’t as straightforward as some other countries, service and coverage are reliable once you’re actually set up.
+With Wi-Fi often being slow and unreliable, it’s a good idea to pick up a local SIM card.
+Prices are reasonably cheap, at least if you go with a reseller.
+Although the process isn’t as straightforward as some other countries, service and coverage are reliable once you’re actually set up.

 Here’s what you need to know.

-There are four different cell networks in Italy — TIM, Vodafone, 3 and Wind — along with various resellers selling services on one or more of those networks.
+There are four different cell networks in Italy, TIM, Vodafone, W3, and recent entrant Iliad.
+Several resellers also sell services on one or more of those networks.

-Although ultimately successful, the purchasing process was far from straightforward.
-As in many other European countries, Lycamobile signs seem to be everywhere, including a little store selling SIMs and topups for various providers a few minutes from my house.
+Although ultimately successful, my purchasing process was far from straightforward.
+As in many other European countries, Lycamobile signs seemed to be everywhere, including at a little store close to my accommodation in Verona.

-After waiting for a few minutes for the owner to finish her heated argument with a customer, I asked about buying a Lycamobile SIM.
-Fortunately she spoke good English, despite being outside the tourist area in Verona — my Italian isn’t exactly passable.
+After waiting for the owner to finish her heated argument with a customer, I asked about buying a Lycamobile SIM.
+Fortunately she spoke good English despite her shop being well outside the tourist area, since my Italian isn’t exactly passable.

-After rebooting the phone, I received a confirmation message advising my service was now active — but when I tried to add the credit as per the instructions, I received a message in Italian saying the service wasn’t available.
+After rebooting the phone, I received a confirmation message advising my service was now active.
+When I tried to add the credit as per the instructions, however, I received a message in Italian saying the service wasn’t available.

-In the end, I needed to return to the shop for another 15 minutes of troubleshooting, finally requiring borrowing another customer’s phone to put my SIM in and add the credit from there.
+In the end, I needed to return to the shop for another 15 minutes of troubleshooting.
+In the end we had to borrow another customer’s phone to put my SIM in, and add the credit from there.

-After that, I used that credit to add a data pack, entered the required APN details and was finally good to go.
+After that, I used the credit to add a data pack, entered the required APN details, and was finally good to go.
 All in all, it took at least an hour start to finish to get everything working.

-My advice would be to make sure everything is working perfectly before leaving the shop — which means taking the SIM card extraction tool with you if you need one.
-Just like I didn’t.
+My advice would be to make sure everything is working perfectly before leaving the shop.
+That may mean taking the SIM card extraction tool or a paperclip with you to swap the SIM card instore.

 To add the data pack, I entered: *139*1001#